Harvey Champion -

 The super computers that the government used to do their thinking for them had been operating non –stop on a super secret assignment that was ordered immediately after Harvey Champion had left his audience with the president.
 The computer scientists that ran them had been programming and reprogramming, running the systems through every possible function in order to find the answer they so desperately needed.

-In the meantime, Harvey’s long awaited sequel was delivered to this publisher.
+In the meantime, Harvey’s long awaited sequel was delivered to his publisher.
 Shortly afterward Harvey received a letter informing him that the book and the film deal had been cancelled by order of the government.
 Harvey wasn’t surprised, and he was almost relieved.
 His part in all this was finished.
 He’d done what he had been ordained to do.

 Harriet was disappointed.
 She’d been looking forward to another premier.